RTEMS/rtems-docs/c-user/object-services/directives.rst

 :c:macro:`RTEMS_INVALID_ID`
     There was no object associated with the object identifier.

-.. rubric:: NOTES:
+.. rubric:: CONSTRAINTS:

-This directive is strictly local and does not impact task scheduling.
+The following constraints apply to this directive:

+* The directive may be called from within any runtime context.

+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/object/if/get-name